tongyuantongyu/GoSimpleServer/README.md

 # GoSimpleServer
 really simple http server in go

-Put your webpage files in to www folder at the same place of executable file and visit :8080.
+Put your webpage files in to file folder at the same place of executable file and visit :2333, or your specific port.
 That's it.
-(Note this program will bind on all 8080 port)
+It also listens to IPv6 address.